-Professor Shumlak completed his undergraduate work at Texas A & M University in 1987 and then obtained his PhD in Nuclear Engineering from the University of California at Berkeley in 1992.
-After finishing his graduate degree, he was a National Research Council Associate at the Air Force Phillips Laboratory at Kirtland AFB.
-At the Phillips Lab, he wrote MACH3, a 3-D, time-dependent magnetofluid code for non-ideal plasmas in complex geometries.
-Professor Shumlak joined the University of Washington in 1994.
+Professor Shumlak completed his undergraduate work at Texas A & M University and then obtained his PhD in Nuclear Engineering from the University of California at Berkeley.
+After finishing his graduate degree, he was a National Research Council postdoctoral fellow at the Air Force Phillips Laboratory in Albuquerque, New Mexico, where he wrote MACH3, a 3-D, time-dependent magnetofluid code for non-ideal plasmas in complex geometries.
+Professor Shumlak joined the University of Washington after leaving the Phillips Lab, though he still maintains close ties to the Air Force Research Lab and often performs research in support of their applications.
 He is actively involved in research and has been invited to speak at numerous international conferences.
-He still maintains close ties to the Air Force Research Lab and often performs research in support of their applications.
+He has won numerous awards for his teaching, research, and mentoring.
+Professor Shumlak is a Fellow of the American Physical Society, an Associate Fellow of the American Institute of Aeronautics and Astronautics, and a Senior Member of the Institute of Electrical and Electronics Engineers.
+He has also co-founded Zap Energy - a spin-out company from the UW to develop commercial fusion applications.

 - BS, Texas A&M University

 - U. Shumlak.
 Z-Pinch Fusion.
 Journal of Applied Physics 127, 200901 (2020) [Featured Article, Invited Perspectives Article]

 - E.L.
 Claveau, U. Shumlak, B.A.
 Nelson, E.G. Forbes, A.D.
 Stepanov, T.R.
 Weber, Y. Zhang, and H.S.
 McLean.
 Plasma Exhaust in a Sheared-Flow-Stabilized Z Pinch.
 Physics of Plasmas 27, 092510 (2020)